Caracioly/Critei/README.md

 A simple way to share your highest damage with your friends
 - **Sends a Yell message when you beat your previously higher crit**
-- **Play VineBoom sound effect when you Yell that message above** -**VineBoom also plays when someone next you with the addon gets a crit**
+- **Play VineBoom sound effect when you Yell that message above**
+- **VineBoom also plays when someone next you with the addon gets a crit**
 - **Also works with heals**

 ### In-game commands: